Zandria Robinson

-Zandria F. Robinson (born 1982) is an American writer and scholar.
+Zandria Felice Robinson (born June 11, 1982) is an American writer and scholar.
 Her work focuses on popular music, ethnography, and race and culture in the American south.
 She is the author of two books: This Ain't Chicago: Race, Class, and Regional Identity in the Post-Soul South (2014) and Chocolate Cities: The Black Map of American Life (2018).
 Robinson is an associate professor of African-American studies at Georgetown University.

 Early life and education

 Robinson was born in Memphis, Tennessee, and raised in the city's East Whitehaven Park neighborhood.
 She received her bachelor's degree and master's degree in sociology from University of Memphis, and later received her doctoral degree in sociology from Northwestern University.

 Career

 Robinson returned to Memphis after receiving her degree to work briefly as an adjunct at University of Memphis.
 She then worked for three years as a tenure-track professor at University of Mississippi.
 Robinson then returned to University of Memphis, where she remained for six years.
 In 2015, she accepted a position at Rhodes College.
 She joined the faculty at Georgetown University as an associate professor in the department of African-American studies in 2019.

 Robinson's first book, titled This Ain't Chicago: Race, Class, and Regional Identity in the Post-Soul South, was published in 2014 by UNC Press.
 The book uses interviews with African Americans who live in Memphis and "critiques ideas of black identity constructed through a northern lens and situates African Americans as central shapers of contemporary southern culture."
 She received the Eduardo Bonilla-Silva Award for the book.

 Her second book, co-authored with Marcus Anthony Hunter, is called Chocolate Cities: The Black Map of American Life.
-Published in 2018 by University of California Press, the authors "present an alternative cartography of the United States, a “Black map” — showing how Black people and culture have shaped what we know as American culture".
+Published in 2018 by University of California Press, the authors "present an alternative cartography of the United States, a "Black map" — showing how Black people and culture have shaped what we know as American culture".

 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.